-What software do we need, when do we need it, and why do we need it?
-2
+What software do we need and why do we need it?
+1

-Needed on all student and teacher computers before the year begins: 2
+Needed on all student and teacher computers: 1

-Needed on the teacher's and/or IT person's computer only, sometime in the fall: 2
+Needed only on the teacher's and/or IT person's computer (not students'), sometime in the fall: 2

-Needed on all student and teacher computers before the spring semester begins: 2

-Software Installation - Fall Semester 3
+Software Installation 3

 Installing Python 3.6 3

 Installing Thonny 5

 Installing the Pysine Library 8

-Installing the OpenCV and Numpy Libraries (combined installation) 9
+Installing the OpenCV and Numpy Libraries (combined installation) 10

-Installing the Logitech Webcam Application 10
+Installing the Logitech Webcam Application 11

-Software Installation - Spring Semester 12

 Installing VNC Viewer 12

-Installing WinSCP 13
+Installing WinSCP 14

-Software Installation - Teacher or IT Staff Computer Only 14
+Software Installation - Teacher or IT Staff Computer Only 15

-Installing Etcher 14

-Addendum for Online Professional Development in Summer 2020 15

-Installing Zoom 15
+Installing Etcher 15

-Installing Slack 16

-End of Software Installation 16
+End of Software Installation 15

-What software do we need, when do we need it, and why do we need it?
+What software do we need and why do we need it?

-Needed on all student and teacher computers before the year begins:
+Needed on all student and teacher computers:

-- Python 3 The programming language that students will use to write programs throughout the year.
+Python 3 - The programming language that students will use to write programs throughout the year.
 We recommend using Python 3.6.
-Note that Python 3.7 and 3.8 will NOT work for the opening Electronic Music unit as explained at the beginning of the Python 3 installation instructions below. - Thonny An Integrated Development Environment (IDE) for Python that is designed for beginners.
+Note that Python 3.7 and 3.8 will NOT work for the opening Electronic Music unit as explained at the beginning of the Python 3 installation instructions below.

+- Thonny An Integrated Development Environment (IDE) for Python that is designed for beginners.
 This is where students will compose their Python code throughout the year.
 Thonny offers both ease of use and consistency across the year, since this is the IDE that students will use to code on the Raspberry Pis in the spring semester. - Pysine Library A library that contains useful functions for playing sound through the computer's internal speaker.
 It is needed in the Electronic Music unit. - OpenCV (Open Source Computer Vision) Library A library that contains copious functions for analyzing and manipulating digital images.
 It is needed for the Images and Motion Capture units. - Numpy Library A library that adds support for multidimensional arrays (e.g., digital images) with a collection of mathematical functions to operate on these arrays.
 NumPy automatically comes installed with the OpenCV library (above).
 It is needed for the Images and Motion Capture units. - Logitech Webcam App An app that offers extra functionality for controlling the C170 and C270 webcams that are provided in the course equipment kit.
-It is needed for the Motion Capture unit.
+It is needed for the Motion Capture unit. - VNC Viewer An app that allows you to control a Raspberry Pi remotely and wirelessly using your PC's monitor, keyboard, and mouse.
+It is needed for the Mechatronics and CamChair units in the spring semester. - WinSCP An app that allows you to transfer files between your PC and the Raspberry Pi.
+It is needed for the Mechatronics and CamChair units.

-Needed on the teacher's and/or IT person's computer only, sometime in the fall:
+Needed only on the teacher's and/or IT person's computer (not students'), sometime in the fall:

-■ Etcher - An app that allows you to format and install a disk image onto a microSD card.
+Etcher - An app that allows you to format and install a disk image onto a microSD card.
 This is used to load the Raspberry Pis with the EYW-provided disk image, a task that must be completed before starting the Mechatronics unit.
 Since the disk image install process can take several hours, we recommend starting that process sometime in the Fall semester.